TalosSources/carte_interactive_UP/CONTRIBUTING.md

 * Option A: One way to do this is to go into the admin interface, select all rows for each data type, and then delete them all
 * (Dangerous) Option B: `docker-compose run api /code/manage.py flush`.
 (Afterwards the superuser will have to be recreated)
-* In some rare cases (for me `ProgrammingError --- id does not exist`) we may have to drop the entire database (not just flush):
+* Option C: In some rare cases (for me `ProgrammingError --- id does not exist`) we may have to drop the entire database (not just flush):
   1. `docker-compose run db`
   1. Find the container id using `docker ps`
   1. Connect to the postgres: `docker exec -it [container id] psql -U postgres`